A Child's First Dental Visit Fact Sheet

 Prepare your child

 If possible, schedule morning appointments so young children are alert and fresh.

-Prepare a preschooler or older child for the visit by giving him or her a general idea of what to expect.
+Prepare a preschooler or older child for the visit by giving them a general idea of what to expect.
+You can tell them about the exam room, the instruments they might see, the face masks the dentist and hygienist may wear, and the bright exam light.
 Explain why it is important to go to the dentist.
 Build excitement and understanding.

 Discuss your questions and concerns with the dentist.
 Remember that your feeling toward dental visits can be quite different from your child's.
 Be honest with your view of the dentist.
 If you have dental anxieties, be careful not to relate those fears or dislikes to your child.
 Parents need to give moral support by staying calm while in the dental exam room.
 Children can pick up parents' anxieties and become anxious themselves.